 Video recordings are helpful for viewing test steps leading up to the failure and for comparing a successful test run to a failed test run — which is often the key to understanding why a test failed.

-On the Professional plan, you'll have access to everything you need to run functional testing including:
+You’ll have access to everything you need to run functional testing including:

 This lets you easily scale your testing up or down at a moment’s notice, without ever paying for more than you need and without managing tons of tools.